AliceNN-ucdenver/Iasa/cio-june.md

 ## CIO Imperative: Leading the Architectural Revolution

-For CIOs navigating the AI transformation journey, adopting a new architectural mindset is not optional—it's essential for sustainable competitive advantage.
+For CIOs navigating the AI transformation journey, adopting a new architectural mindset is not optional, it's essential for sustainable competitive advantage.
 As AI capabilities evolve at breakneck speed, traditional architecture approaches will increasingly become barriers rather than enablers.

 To lead this transformation, CIOs must: